EvanLovely/drafts-hazel--open-url/readme.md

 ## How to install

-1. Install the Drafts action, by [clicking here][drafts-url] while on iOS.
+1. Install the Drafts action, by copying the Drafts Install URL below and pasting into Safari's URL bar while on iOS.
 2. Run this in the Terminal: `mkdir ~/Dropbox/utilities/open-url/to-open-url`(we're just making a new directory for Hazel to watch)
 3. Import the Hazel Rule, which can be [downloaded here](https://github.com/EvanLovely/drafts-hazel--open-url/raw/master/to-open-url.hazelrules).

+### Drafts Install URL

+        drafts://x-callback-url/import_action?type=dropbox&name=Open%20URL%20on%20laptop&path=%2FActions%2FOpen-URL%2F&filenametype=0&filename=&ext=txt&writetype=0&template=%5B%5Bdraft%5D%5D

+*I tried just linking it, but GitHub strips out the `href` of the link, so I did this instead.*

 ## What's happening under the hood